Planting a garden this year? Here are some easy tips to make gardening with kids easy and fun!

 Gardening with Kids +Free Plant Observation Journal

 My kids love it when we start our spring garden.
-It doesn’t have to be overcomplicated or perfect, children get so much joy from growing a little garden like this.
-There is so much learning to be had too.
+It doesn’t have to be overcomplicated or perfect; children get so much joy from growing a little garden like this.
+There is so much learning to be had, too.

 My girls took over the second I handed them the seeds.
 They didn’t need much instruction or help.
-They just dig a small hole and then push the seed pods into some loose potting mix.
-See, gardening with kids is super easy.
+They just put the seed in the seed pots, then dig a small hole in the soil, and then push the seed pods into some loose potting mix.

 We planted our herbs first.
-The kids decided that the herbs should all grow near each other so they put them in one pot together.
+The kids decided that the herbs should all grow near each other, so they put them in one pot together.
 They also wanted them near the play area so they could smell them as they grew.
 It’s a good idea to plant a variety of plants so that kids can examine how different plants grow and flower.

-To make our gardening experience even more interactive I created simple garden observation journals (download below) for the kids to use.
+To make our gardening experience even more interactive, I created simple garden observation journals (download below) for the kids to use.
 It allows my preschoolers to explore plant life and document the process of growing plants.
-There is so much to learn when gardening with kids, having a journal is so helpful!

 This is another one of those easy gardening ideas that helps expand the learning kids can do in the garden.
 It opens conversations about the life cycle of plants and what happens in a garden.
 The free printable has pages for what plants need to grow, what we planted, and daily (or weekly) observations.

-In 1-2 weeks the seed will sprout and the kids can update their garden observation journals with new observations about the garden.
 Download our Free Garden Observation Journal and get started today!
 Track plant growth, bugs found, weeds, garden maintenance, and much more!
 It’s a great way to talk about gardening with kids!

 Tips for easy gardening with kids: